jtablesaw/plotly.java/README.md

 #### Render a plot in a Jupyter Notebook

-There are several ways to use plotly.java in a Jupyter Notebook using one of several Java kernals for Jupyter.
-Examples for using the older Tablesaw version plotly.java are show on the Tablesaw page.
+You can use plotly.java in a [Jupyter Notebook](https://jupyter.org/) with one of several Java kernals for Jupyter.
+While we don't yet have documentation for using this library, examples for using the older Tablesaw version plotly.java should help get you started.

-- Using the Beaker kernal:
+- To use the Beakerx kernal, see these instructions for [installing BeakerX](http://beakerx.com/documentation) and trying [the sample Tablesaw notebook](https://github.com/twosigma/beakerx/blob/master/doc/groovy/Tablesaw.ipynb)
-- Using
+- To use the [IJava](https://github.com/SpencerPark/IJava) kernal, which has built-in support for Tablesaw, see this [tutorial](https://medium.com/@gmsharpe/java-jupyter-plotly-e1bbaa7f2be8) by Gary Sharpe that shows you how to use Tablesaw plots.
+Gary has written a number of other tutorials that feature Tablesaw.

-## To get started:
+## To get started

 Add tablesaw-plotly-java to your project.
 You can find the version number for the latest release in the [release notes](https://github.com/jtablesaw/tablesaw/releases):